ksbg/sparklanes/docs/lanes.rst

               - class: pkg.mdl.SubTaskB2
             - class: pkg.mdl.SubTaskC

-In this lane, `SubTaskA`, Branch `SubBranch` and `SubTaskC` would be executed in parallel, whereas the tasks within `SubBranch` would be executed subsequently.
+In this lane, :code:`SubTaskA`, Branch :code:`SubBranch` and :code:`SubTaskC` would be executed in parallel, whereas the tasks within :code:`SubBranch` wouldn't be.
 This way, complex processing pipelines can be built.

 Refer to :class:`sparklanes.Branch`.